Mahamat-Saleh Haroun: Filmmaking career

-In 2010, he directed his fourth feature film A Screaming Man which won the Jury Prize at the 2010 Cannes Film Festival.
+In 2010, he directed his fourth feature film A Screaming Man (Un homme qui crie), which won the Jury Prize at the 2010 Cannes Film Festival.
 This film tells the story of Adam and his son Abdel who are separated by the civil war in Chad.
 The father's job is in jeopardy because the new management of the hotel wants to give his job to his son.
 The presence of rebels in N’Djamena pushes Adam to lose any way to contact his son.
 Haroun received the Robert Bresson Prize for this film at the Venice Film Festival.

-In 2011, he was a member of the jury for the main competition chaired by Robert De Niro at the 2011 Cannes Film Festival.

-In 2012, he was selected as a president of the 28th International Love Film Festival at Mons.

-In 2013, his film Grigris was nominated for the Palme d'Or at the Cannes Film Festival.
+In 2013, his film GriGris was nominated for the Palme d'Or at the Cannes Film Festival.
 Set in Chad, the film tells the story of Grisgris, a young man who is disabled, dreams of becoming a dancer and gets involved in smuggling.
-With Grisgris, Mahamat-Saleh Haroun endeavors to show the youth of a country in full reconstruction.

 In 2016, Haroun was again at Cannes to present his documentary Hissein Habré, a Chadian Tragedy, about the Chadian dictator from 1982 to 1990, Hissein Habré.
 The film consists of interviews (mostly conducted by Clément Abaifouta of the Association of the Victims of the Hissein Habré Regime) of victims of Habré about their arrests and tortures by the secret police.

 In 2017 Haroun made his second feature film set in France, A Season in France.
-This film is about Abbas, a French teacher in the Central African Republic who fled with his family during the civil war.
-The memory of his wife who was killed during their journey still haunts him.
-When he returns to France, he falls in love with Carole, a woman who helps him and his two sons.
-Unable to obtain refugee status, Abbas and his brother are given a notice of deportation and a hard choice to make.

-In Haroun's 2020 film Lingui, he returns to Chad, focusing on the problems faced by thirty-year-old Amina and her daughter Maria, who is half her age.
-When Amina, a practicing Muslim, realizes that her daughter is pregnant and that she wants to have an abortion, the mother and daughter are confronted by the fact that abortion is both illegal and “immoral” in Chad.
+In Haroun's 2020 film Lingui, The Sacred Bonds, he returns to Chad, focusing on the problems faced by thirty-year-old Amina and her daughter Maria, who is half her age.
+When Amina, a practicing Muslim, realises that her daughter is pregnant and that she wants to have an abortion, the mother and daughter are confronted by the fact that abortion is both illegal and considered "immoral" in Chad.

-Politics

-Mahamat-Saleh Haroun was Minister of Tourism, Culture and Crafts of Chad from February 5, 2017, to February 8, 2018.
+In 2026, Haroun directed Soumsoum, the Night of the Stars, which follows Kellou, a teenage girl haunted by visions she does not understand, set in the Ennedi Mountains of northeastern Chad.
+The film had its world premiere in the main competition of the 76th Berlin International Film Festival on 19 February 2026, where it won the FIPRESCI Prize for Best Film.

+Recognition and other activities